 - Linking throughout the site in a way that maintains the individual themes.

 Addressing a website’s architecture might be considered an update or the changes may be drastic enough that it’s like starting new.
-Whichever the case, the site architecture is the structure of your site.
-It must be strong and stable.
+Whichever the case, the site architecture structures your site as a topic expert.
 From here you can position and build up content.

 Now isn’t that nice and fresh?